Pico's vineyard culture was classified by UNESCO in 2004 as a World Heritage site

 Pico Island is a paradise for nature lovers, offering a unique blend of natural beauty, culture, and history.
 Whether you're hiking Pico Mountain, whale watching, or exploring the island's vineyards, there's something for everyone on Pico Island.
 With its mild climate, friendly locals, and stunning scenery, Pico Island is a destination that should not be missed.

-Pico holiday packages and tours
+Pico island holiday packages and tours

 Pico is a truly beautiful island with a outstanding nature.
 We can help you to plan your holiday with everything from hotel reservations, rentals and excursions.